 You may choose to relate significant personal experiences, but do so only if they are relevant to your candidacy for the position.

 The importance of good writing in a personal statement cannot be overemphasized.
-The quality of your writing is at least as important as the content.
 Unfortunately, not only are good writing skills allowed to deteriorate during medical school, but in some sense, they also are deliberately undermined in the interest of learning to write concise histories and physicals.
 For the moment, forget everything you know about writing histories and physicals.
 While preparing your personal statement:

 If you need a crash course in good writing, read The Elements of Style, Fourth Edition by Strunk and White.
 If you have friends or relatives with writing or editing skills, enlist their help.
 Student organizations at your school may host personal statement clinics, or your school may offer review services.
 Many student, medical, and specialty societies, local and national, may offer personal statement reviews or workshops.